 To what extent has Resolution 2250 taken root within the UN system itself?
 Are young people’s contribution to peace and development being properly recognised, valued and supported in practice?
 And what methods are various UN entities applying to act on the five pillars of the resolution: participation, protection, prevention, partnership, disengagement and reintegration?

-In this seminar, panelists who are all members of the Global Coalition on Youth, Peace and Security will share their experiences from promoting the role of young people through their work within or in partnership with the UN system.
+In this seminar, panelists – all members of the Global Coalition on Youth, Peace and Security – shared their experiences from promoting the role of young people through their work, either within or in partnership with the UN system.